 13. Get dad involved

 Do not forget about daddy because he also wants to join in on the baby fun.
 Also, ask dad to help you with the baby, so you can take a bath, cook or sleep.
 A great tip is to let him be, let him find his groove as a new dad and embrace it.
+The first 30 days home with a newborn can be stressful for both you and your spouse.
+So take it easy, embrace each other’s parenting styles and enjoy being new parents.

 Here’s how dad can help: